 Parties will often attempt to incorporate the terms of the charter party into the bill of lading.
-This will, however, only be successful if (1) the wording purporting to incorporate the charter-party terms is wide enough, (2) the term of the charter party being incorporated makes sense in the context of the bill of lading, and (3) the incorporated term is consistent with the terms of the bill of lading itself.34 It is important when trying to incorporate charter-party terms into a bill of lading to refer to the exact charter party in question, as the charter may not otherwise be effectively incorporated.
+However, this will be successful only if (1) the wording purporting to incorporate the charter-party terms is wide enough, (2) the term of the charter party being incorporated makes sense in the context of the bill of lading, and (3) the incorporated term is consistent with the terms of the bill of lading itself.28 It is important when trying to incorporate charter-party terms into a bill of lading to refer to the exact charter party in question, as the charter may not otherwise be incorporated effectively.
 There is a presumption that in circumstances in which the parties failed to specify which charter party in a chain is being incorporated in the bill of lading, the head charter party is incorporated, but that presumption is subject to several exceptions.

 iv Limitation of liability

-The Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) was given effect in the United Kingdom by virtue of the MSA 1995 and is enclosed in Schedule 7 thereof.
-The Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996) was given effect in the United Kingdom by Statutory Instrument 1998 No. 1258, which varied the LLMC Convention 1976 (and Schedule 7 of the MSA 1995) to the extent set out in the LLMC Protocol 1996.
-The main effect of the LLMC Protocol is to raise the limits.
+The Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) was given effect in the United Kingdom by virtue of the MSA 1995 and is incorporated in Schedule 7 thereof.
+The Protocol to amend the LLMC Convention 1996 (the 1996 LLMC Protocol) was given effect in the United Kingdom by Statutory Instrument 1998 No. 1258, which varied the LLMC Convention 1976 (and Schedule 7 of the MSA 1995) to the extent set out in the 1996 LLMC Protocol.
+The main effect of the Protocol is to raise the limits.

-As from 8 June 2015, the limits under the LLMC Protocol have automatically been increased by 51 per cent through the tacit acceptance procedure.
+As from 8 June 2015, the limits under the 1996 LLMC Protocol have automatically been increased by 51 per cent through the tacit acceptance procedure.29

-Under the LLMC Protocol, shipowners and salvors may limit their liability in accordance with the rules of the Protocol.
+Under the 1996 LLMC Protocol, shipowners and salvors may limit their liability in accordance with the rules of the Protocol.
 The definition of 'shipowner' under Article 1(2) includes 'the owner, charterer, manager or operator of a seagoing ship'.
-Each of these terms requires clarification and, while the 'owner' of a vessel may be reasonably clear, the English courts have not had an opportunity to define what is meant by 'manager or operator'.
-Charterers are entitled to limit their liability, as are slot charterers, but only in respect of certain claims.
+Each of these terms requires clarification and although the 'owner' of a vessel may be reasonably clear, the English courts have not had an opportunity to define what is meant by 'manager or operator'.30 Charterers are entitled to limit their liability,31 as are slot charterers,32 but only in respect of certain claims.
 For example, they cannot limit in respect of damage to the vessel by reference to which the limitation fund is calculated.

-An insurer may limit its liability to the same extent as its assured (under Article 1(6) of the LLMC Convention).
+An insurer may limit its liability to the same extent as its assured (under Article 1(6) of the LLMC Convention 1976).

 Generally, limitation may be invoked against all qualifying claims 'arising on any distinct occasion' (Article 6).
 Claims in respect of loss of life or damage to property that occur 'on board or in direct connection with the operation of the ship . . . and consequential loss resulting therefrom' may be subject to limitation (Article 2).
 Thus, the action leading to limitation does not have to occur on board a vessel.

-The LLMC Convention (unchanged by the Protocol) makes it very difficult to break the limitation limit.
-To do so it must be proved that the act or omission of the person seeking to limit was 'committed with the intent to cause such loss or recklessly and with the knowledge that such loss would probably result' (Article 4).
-The LLMC Convention (unchanged by the Protocol) is a compromise whereby claimants accept that they are unlikely to break the right to limit liability, in return for a higher compensation fund.
+The LLMC Convention 1976 (unchanged by the 1996 LLMC Protocol) makes it very difficult to break the limitation limit.
+To do so, it must be proved that the act or omission of the person seeking to limit was 'committed with the intent to cause such loss or recklessly and with the knowledge that such loss would probably result' (Article 4).34 The LLMC Convention (unchanged by the Protocol) is a compromise whereby claimants accept that they are unlikely to break the right to limit liability, in return for a higher compensation fund.35

 As a matter of English law, it is not necessary to admit liability to take advantage of a limitation defence.
 Nor does invoking limitation constitute an admission of liability.
 The procedure for pleading limitation and constituting a fund is set out in CPR 61.11 and the accompanying practice direction.